LLaVA-VL/LLaVA-NeXT/docs/LLaVA_OneVision_Chat.md

 ### Key Observations:

-- **Impact of Alignment Learning**: By incorporating alignment learning—whether through human feedback or AI-generated feedback—we've observed a notable improvement in LLaVA-OneVision's chat experience.
+- **Impact of Preference Learning**: By incorporating alignment learning—whether through human feedback or AI-generated feedback—we've observed a notable improvement in LLaVA-OneVision's chat experience.
 This progress is reflected in the significant performance gains recorded on both the LLaVA-W and WildVision benchmarks.
 - **Success of Self-Generated Feedback**: In LLaVA-OneVision's case, leveraging self-generated feedback data has proven to be a highly effective strategy for enhancing its visual chat capabilities.
+Specifically, [LLaVA-Critic](https://llava-vl.github.io/blog/2024-10-03-llava-critic/) is a utilized as a generalist evaluator to generate the scoring feedback for preference learning.
 This approach allows the model to refine its responses autonomously, leading to more natural and coherent conversations.

 ----